Resident234/php.net/pages/www.php.net_language.variables.scope.php.md

 ```

-One could expect "3 0" to be outputted, as you might think that $a-&gt;func_having_static_var(3); only alters the value of the static $var of the function "in" $a - but as the name says, these are class-methods.
+One could expect "3 0" to be outputted, as you might think that $a->func_having_static_var(3); only alters the value of the static $var of the function "in" $a - but as the name says, these are class-methods.
 Having an object is just a collection of properties, the functions remain at the class.
-So if you declare a variable as static inside a function, it&apos;s static for the whole class and all of its instances, not for each object.
+So if you declare a variable as static inside a function, it's static for the whole class and all of its instances, not for each object.

-Maybe it&apos;s senseless to post that.. cause if you want to have the behaviour that I expected, you can simply use a variable of the object itself:
+Maybe it's senseless to post that.. cause if you want to have the behaviour that I expected, you can simply use a variable of the object itself: